-Example Language: How are public lands-or more specifically how public lands are being used-impacting the balance of these greenhouse gases?
+10. Example Language: How are public lands-or more specifically how public lands are being used-impacting the balance of these greenhouse gases?

-Generally, these greenhouse gases coming from public lands are from fossil fuel extraction, such as oil and natural gas drilling, taking place on public land.
-Because of these activities, public lands are currently releasing nearly 4 1/2 times more carbon than they can absorb.
-These emissions make up 20% of the nation's greenhouse emissions!
-This carbon-released into the atmosphere as carbon dioxide-is significantly increasing the effects of global warming and climate change.
-98% of climate scientists agree that these emissions are leading to human-caused climate change.
+There's a surprising amount of greenhouse gases coming from public lands.
+Fossil fuel extraction, such as oil and natural gas drilling as well as coal mining take place on public land.
+Because of these activities, public lands are currently releasing nearly 4 1⁄2 times more carbon than all ecosystems can absorb.
+These emissions make up 20% of the fall.

-Example Language: Now that we generally understand climate change and how public land use is contributing to it, what does all this mean to the ecosystems and our own communities in the region-especially those communities that are most at risk?
+11. Example Language: Now that we recall the fundamental science of climate change and see how public land use is contributing to it, what does all this mean to the ecosystems and our own communities in the region-especially those communities that are most at risk?
 What impacts are we seeing now and what can we expect in the future?

-Example Language: Let's start with the changing winters here in the Pacific Northwest.
+12. Example Language: Let's start with the changing winters here in the Pacific Northwest.

-Warmer winters will lead to a shift from snowfall to rain in the mountains.
-This is projected to boost winter river flow, but the lack of a lingering snowpack to gradually melt over the course of the spring and summer will reduce summer river flow, causing tributaries to dry up.
-This makes typically cold rivers warmer-creating major problems for endangered salmon when they return to spawn in late summer and fall.
+Warmer winters will lead to a shift from snowfall to rain in mountain areas.
+This is projected to boost winter river flow, but without the lingering snowpack to gradually melt over the course of the spring and summer will reduce summer river flow, causing tributaries to dry up.
+This makes typically cold rivers warmer-creating major problems for endangered salmon when they return to spawn in late summer and

-As a result of a warmer climate, average winter precipitation is actually expected to increase over the long term-but with greater year-to-year variability.
-This means that there will be more years of very low rainfall and extended drought.
+In addition, there's expected to be greater year-to-year variability.
+This means more years of very low rainfall and extended drought.
 But this also means extreme weather events-such as heavy, flooding rainfall-happening more often.

-Example Language: Climate change in the Pacific Northwest generally means hotter and drier summer conditions that escalate the risk of dangerous and damaging wildfires to communities.
+13. Example Language: Climate change in the Pacific Northwest generally means hotter and drier summer conditions that escalate the risk of dangerous and damaging wildfires to communities during extreme weather.
 Forests that are stressed by drought are also more susceptible to insect outbreaks and diseases that are becoming more aggressive due to climate change.
 The mountain pine beetle now develops faster and infects far more trees due to warming winters.
 Beetle outbreaks are moving to even higher elevations to places where beetles have not been recorded before.